dasec/fishy/doc/source/02_hiding_techniques.rst

 As described in the filesystem chapter above, the reserved GDT blocks are not used until the filesystem is expanded and group descriptors are written to them.
-The reserved GDT blocks are located behind the group descriptors in each block group, their number can read from the superblock at 0xCE.
+The reserved GDT blocks are located behind the group descriptors and in each of its copies, their number can read from the superblock at 0xCE.
 This hiding technique can hide up to `number of reseved GDT blocks * number of block groups with copies * block size` bytes.
 The number of copies varies depending on the sparse_super flag, which limits the copies of the reserved GDT blocks to group numbers with numbers of either 0 or to the power of 3,5 or 7, as described earlier.
-On a 512Mb image you can expect to hide about 64 * 2 * 4096 = 524288 Bytes.
+On a 512Mb image with block size of 4096 bytes you can expect to hide about 64 * 2 * 4096 = 524288 Bytes.

 However, this hiding method is quite obvious and might be one of the first places to look at in case you check a ext4 filesystem for hidden data.
+Therefore this technique skips the original gdt and its first copy before writing data.
+This prevents the file checker from noticing these flaws in the filesystem.

 Process-wise the hiding technique firstly calculates the ids of reserved GDT blocks, using the available information from the superblock, such as total block count, blocks per group and the